1871fotc/1871fotc.github.io/docs/visit.md

 ![Federation Pavilion](assets/federation-pavilion.jpg)

+## Queensland's Oldest Headstones

+**[Queensland's oldest surviving headstone](headstones/queenslands-oldest-headstones/)** is from 15 November 1831 and can be found in Toowong Cemetery.

+## Archaeological Dig Finds

+Wander over to Portion 29A off Steele Rudd Avenue and see the [lost Paddington Cemetery headstones](https://www.fotc.au/headstones/lost-paddington-headstones/) we've uncovered in our [Archaeological Digs](/headstones/archaeological-digs/).

 ## Plan your trip

 Toowong Cemetery is open everyday from 6am–6pm.
 Check the Brisbane City Council for [Office opening hours](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/toowong-cemetery#officehours).